Table of Contents

 The principle is straightforward: if your packaging is expensive and difficult for the waste management system to handle, you should pay more.
 If your packaging is easy to collect, sort, and recycle into valuable secondary raw materials, you should pay less.

 Fee modulation is one of the most significant aspects of the reformed UK packaging EPR scheme.
 It transforms EPR from a simple waste disposal charge into a powerful financial incentive for sustainable packaging design.
+Understanding the waste hierarchy and recycling targets provides useful context for how modulation fits into the broader regulatory landscape.

 Year 1 vs Year 2: What Changes?